 employment.
 BLS then transmits the estimates back to the state for further processing and distribution to the public.

 The OES Survey draws the major portion of the working sample from each state's or territory’s Unemployment Insurance (UI) file.
 BLS starts by stratifying the

 firms in these files by area.
-In Wisconsin, establishments are stratified into fifteen Metropolitan Statistical Areas (Metro SA) and five
+In Wisconsin, establishments are stratified into fifteen Metropolitan Statistical Areas (Metro SA) and four

 Balance of State (BOS) areas.
 The Balance of State areas consist of counties that are not part of an MSA, and to the extent possible,